Skip to main content

 In addition to regular monthly or periodic payroll, businesses have the flexibility to request specific ‘Additional Payroll Types.’
 These options come with additional charges and serve distinct purposes:

-- 13th Salary Run (or Extra Salary) This additional payroll run, often referred to as a 13th salary or similar designations, is usually paid as a regular yearly bonus, which may include an extra month’s bonus.
+• 13th Salary Run (or Extra Salary) This additional payroll run, often referred to as a 13th salary or similar designations, is usually paid as a regular yearly bonus, where provided by company policy or contract.

 It’s worth noting that each additional payroll run generates its own set of standard reports, such as pay-slips, payroll registers, general ledger reports, bank reports, and more.
-However, it’s important to highlight that calculations and deductions related to taxation and social security are processed with the regular monthly payroll run, ensuring compliance with relevant regulations.
+Payroll deductions related to pension or social security apply only where legally relevant, ensuring compliance with applicable UAE regulations.

 Payroll Post Processing United Arab Emirates